This post may contain affiliate links. Please read our disclosure policy.

 My take

-This super simple bread recipe is made with just gluten free flour, instant yeast, a touch of sugar, salt, milk, and eggs.
-Unlike my classic gluten free bread for sandwiches or my gluten free sourdough bread, you don't need a stand mixer.
+This loaf is made with just flour, yeast, sugar, salt, milk, and eggs—no stand mixer needed.
+It’s easier than my classic gluten free sandwich bread and less involved than my gluten free sourdough.

 what's in it